Dwank-P/pf2e-kineticist-auras/README.md

 - This module does not add any mechanical bonuses or rules.
 The effects it creates are cosmetic tags only.
 - We intentionally do **not** delete PF2e's own `Effect: Kinetic Aura` effects.
 We only mirror them and watch for them to disappear.
-- PF2e sometimes applies multiple kinetic aura effects (one per gate) and clears them one at a time.
-The module only clears visuals when *all* such effects are gone.

 ## Foundry / System Requirements